-The recently opened £120,000 centre is designed to look and feel like a typical patient bay, complete with hi-fidelity manikins (adult and paediatric) that can be used to stage any medical scenario for training and better understanding.
+The £120,000 centre is designed to look and feel like a typical patient bay, complete with hi-fidelity manikins (adult and paediatric) that can be used to stage any medical scenario for training and better understanding.

 The simulation suite can be used for all levels of clinical

 staff from HCAs to consultants allowing them to come and practice

 skills and management of patients.
 The environment, mannequin and

 patient scenario can be altered to different levels of complexity

 Just as it is in actual health care, it is the patient that

 remains the focus of attention.
 In this case it is a mannequin,